How to present a research paper in PPT: best practices

 7. Conclusion (1 slide)

-Your conclusion slide has to summarize the main findings and their implications, as well as discuss the broader impact of your research.
+Your conclusion slide has to recap the main findings, their implications, and discuss the broader impact of your research.
 Usually, a single statement is enough.

 8. Recommendations (1 slide)